Bio

 We doubled down.
 Informers are everywhere, but free speech is worth a holiday in sunny Vorkuta.
 So, possessed by the old fire-breather Heraclitus, we released a punk rock EP in 2018 to really give them reason to deplatform us.

-The album was well received among everyone who wasn’t intimidated by the brutal sound.
+The album was well received among fans who weren’t intimidated by the brutal sound.
 Big punk and metal sites such as Punk Online and Death Metal Underground appreciated the sound and attitude, and a critic from LA who called himself “Thurston Hunger” wrote that “Lilou sings to defy multinational corporations as well as conventional musical keys.
 It’s fascinating in a harrowing manner.”

 Airing from Kolyma (2018)